Accommodation and Facilities

 The event offers a Doctor’s Office located inside the Woodside building.
 A sign on the Information Boards shows the opening hours.
+Please also note that our Reception is also able to handle emergencies and situations.
 Another alternative is to contact the Swedish nursing advice service, open 24 hours a day, at phone number 1177.
 The nearest hospital is in Norrtälje (0176-326000), but Hallstavik offers a small local clinic (0175-430210) and also a pharmacy (0771-612612).
 In case of serious emergencies, please call 112.
 Our own Lindy Hop Shop and the Herräng grocery store both offer a basic pharmacy selection.

 Where do I leave garbage at the camp?

 The camp has an ambition to recycle as much as possible and to succeed with this we need your active support.
-At several places (Folkets Hus Area, School Area, Malmen Area and Marina Area) we have put small centres for basic recycling.
+At several places we have put small centres for basic recycling.
 All these four places are equipped with a handful of different kind of barrels: for glass, for metal, for plastic, for return bottles and cans and for ordinary household waste.
 Please try to clean and separate items before leaving things in the appropriate barrel.
 We will on a frequent basis empty these and pass on recyclable materials to the Recycling Centre in Hallstavik.
 Another place where you can leave recyclable things is outside the grocery store, Kuggen.
 There are big containers for glass (both transparent and coloured), metal, plastic (soft and hard), cardboard and also a small one for batteries (batteries, bulbs, electronics et cetera can also be left in a box inside the Tool Box outside of Folkets Hus).

 Am I allowed to make use of my video camera whenever I feel like it?

 The shuttle service is basically a transportation alternative for dancers travelling from/to Arlanda Airport on Fridays, Saturdays and Sundays.
 Bookings can be made at any time, but to guarantee a seat on the bus, please book the service (in our Reception or over the internet) no later than 48 hours in advance.
-The price for a single trip is SEK 350, or SEK 200 for dancers between 7 and 17 years old; children (0 – 6 years old) travel for free and the travelling time is approximately 90 minutes.
+The price for a single trip is SEK 350, or SEK 200 for dancers between 7 and 17 years old, and free for children under seven years old.
+The travelling time is approximately 90 minutes.